Harsheen-Kaur-Projects/responsible-ai-governance-framework/README.md

 - **[Evaluation harness](https://github.com/Harsheen-Kaur-Projects/public-service-ai-evaluation-harness)** — measures whether the AI performs reliably
 - **[CivicAssist](https://github.com/Harsheen-Kaur-Projects/civicassist-product-case-study)** — decides what the product should do when evidence is or isn't available
-- **This framework** — decides how an organization manages that risk once the system is live, at scale, across countries
+- **[Governance-framework](https://github.com/Harsheen-Kaur-Projects/responsible-ai-governance-framework)** — decides how an organization manages that risk once the system is live, at scale, across countries

 ## What's inside